 What is farro?
-How do you cook it?
-What does it taste like?
+How do you cook farro?
+What does farro taste like?
 These are all good questions and ones I hope to answer for you in this ingredient spotlight!
 This ancient grain deserves a spot at your table.

 Farro is a grain which I knew of, and had tried in restaurants, but hadn’t started cooking until recently.
 Being the cooking geek I am, once I started cooking with farro, I had to dig into the history of farro and try to learn as much as could about this ancient and nutritious grain.
 I simply love its nutty flavor and chewy texture and I know I’m going to have many more recipes including farro in the future!